MiguelPadillaR/SuperRes4Sentinel/README.md

 ## Quickstart
 Most of the modules run as scripts.
 Each one has a brief general description and parameters overview using the `-h` or `--help` option.
 All of them run on default parameters when no options values are specified.
-Most of these values can be found and modified in the `constants.py` file, but we recommeno you tweak it in the options directly.
+Most of these values can be found and modified in the `constants.py` file, but we recommend you tweak it in the options directly.

 All of these scripts are run from root:
 ```